Wormii/02-Homework/README.md

 https://jam-madrigal.github.io/02-Homework/

 Refactoring code to make it more accessible.
 Including things like removing extraneous code, adding comments, simplifying elements and ids.
+Some broken functionality was also restored.

 # Getting-started